About Emailable: Emailable is an online service that allows users to determine the legitimacy and authenticity of email addresses.

 We and some of our data processors listed in section “Disclosing Personal Data to Others” are located outside the European Economic Area (the “EEA”) and, if you reside in the EEA, we may need to transfer your personal data to jurisdictions outside the EEA.
 Likewise, if you reside in the US, we may need to transfer your personal data to other jurisdictions, including the EEA.
 In case it is necessary to make such a transfer, we will make sure that the jurisdiction in which the recipient third party is located guarantees an adequate level of protection for your personal data (e.g., the country in which the recipient is located is white-listed by the European Commission or the recipient is a Privacy-Shield certified entity) or we conclude an agreement with the respective third party that ensures such protection (e.g., a data processing agreement based on the standard contractual clauses provided by the European Commission).

-In this section, you can find information on our compliance with the principles of the Privacy Shield Framework with regard to personal data transferred between the US, EU and Switzerland.
+In this section, you can find information on our compliance with the principles of the EU-U.S Data Privacy Framework (EU-US DPF), the UK Extension to the EU-US DPF, and the Swiss-US Data Privacy Framework (Swiss-US DPF) with regard to personal data transferred between the US, the EU, the UK (including Gibraltar) and Switzerland.

-More information about Privacy Shield.
-For more information on the Privacy Shield Framework, please visit https://www.privacyshield.gov.
-You can easily check our Privacy Shield status by visiting the website of the US Department of Commerce available at https://www.privacyshield.gov/list.
+More information about the EU-U.S Data Privacy Framework (DPF): For more information on the EU-U.S Data Privacy (DPF) Framework, please visit https://www.dataprivacyframework.gov/.
+You can easily check our EU-U.S Data Privacy (EU-U.S. DPF) status by visiting the website of the US Department of Commerce available at https://www.dataprivacyframework.gov/list.

-- Choice.
-You have an opportunity to choose (opt out) whether your personal data is (i) to be disclosed to a third party or (ii) to be used for a purpose that is materially different from the purpose(s) for which it was originally collected or subsequently authorised by you.
-You can do so by contacting us at firstname.lastname@example.org.
-Please note that, in certain situations (e.g., when a disclosure is made to a third party that is acting as an agent to perform task(s) on our behalf or under our instructions and we have entered into a contract with such party), it may not be possible to opt-out with our impairing the services provided by us.
+- Choice: You have an opportunity to choose (opt out) whether your personal data is (i) to be disclosed to a third party or (ii) to be used for a purpose that is materially different from the purpose(s) for which it was originally collected or subsequently authorized by you.
+You can do so by contacting us at email@example.com.
+Please note that, in certain situations (e.g., when a disclosure is made to a third party that is acting as an agent to perform task(s) on our behalf or under our instructions and we have entered into a contract with such party), it may not be possible to opt-out without impairing the services provided by us.

 In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
-Emailable’s accountability for personal data that it receives in the United States under the Privacy Shield and subsequently transfers to a third party is described in the Privacy Shield Principles.
+Emailable’s accountability for personal data that it receives in the United States under the Data Privacy Framework (DPF) Principles and subsequently transfers to a third party is described in the Data Privacy Framework (DPF) Principles.

-In particular, Emailable remains responsible and liable under the Privacy Shield Principles if third-party agents that it engages to process personal data on its behalf do so in a manner inconsistent with the Principles, unless Emailable proves that it is not responsible for the event giving rise to the damage.
+In particular, Emailable remains responsible and liable under the (DPF) Principles if third-party agents that it engages to process personal data on its behalf do so in a manner inconsistent with the Principles, unless Emailable proves that it is not responsible for the event giving rise to the damage.

-Emailable has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/privacy-shield-complaints/ for more information and to file a complaint.
+Emailable has further committed to refer unresolved privacy complaints under the DPF Principles to an independent dispute resolution mechanism, Data Privacy Framework Services, operated by BBB National Programs.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/programs/all-programs/dpf-consumers/ProcessForConsumers for more information and to file a complaint.
 This service is provided free of charge to you.

 Retaining and Deleting Personal Data